Protect your golf seeding investment from the start

-With Tenacity® herbicide, you can control weeds at the same time you over-seed.
+With Tenacity® herbicide, you can now control weeds at the same time you seed into bare ground or overseed existing turf.
 Most herbicide products remove weeds from established turf, but Tenacity can also be used to prevent weeds from germinating in newly seeded or over-seeded turf.
 When grass seed has a chance to grow without weed competition, fall root establishment is stronger, resulting in a healthier, denser turf stand in the spring.

-Whether you want to over-seed in the fall, re-seed bare areas or remove grassy weeds like creeping bentgrass from your turf, Tenacity can help.
+Whether you want to over-seed in the fall, re-seed bare areas or remove grass weeds like creeping bentgrass from your turf, Tenacity can help.

 Seeding with Tenacity

-With few restrictions around applications, Tenacity may be applied to labeled turfgrasses anytime up to, during and after seeding, or prior to emergence.
+With few restrictions around applications, Tenacity may be applied to labeled turfgrasses anytime up to, during seeding, but prior to emergence and four weeks after emergence.
 Tenacity is one of the few herbicides that controls weeds during the seeding process and provides pre-emergence and some post-emergence control of many weeds.
-View the View the Tenacity and Hydroseeding Information Sheet to learn more.
+View the Tenacity and Hydroseeding Information Sheet to learn more.

 University of Maryland trial, 2010.
 Tenacity was applied at 5 oz. + 5 oz./A and Tupersan® herbicide was applied at 24 lbs./A.